CalvinTonini/PlaylistGenome/code/README.md

 ### Bianca Trombetta, Calvin Tonini, Chris Ramirez

 ### Set-Up and Execution Instructions:
-1. To enable crawling over public playlists, enter 'pip install spotipy' into the terminal.
+1. To enable crawling over public playlists, enter _pip install spotipy_ into the terminal.
 The spotipy module allows you to interface with the Spotify API over the network.